Matrix Algebras with a Certain Compression Property I

-In this paper we examine the following question: \textit{Which unital subalgebras $\mc{A}$ of $\mm_n(\cc)$ have the property that $P\mc{A}P$ is an algebra for all orthogonal projections $P\in\mm_n(\cc)$? }
+In this paper we examine the following question: \textit{Which unital subalgebras $\mc{A}$ of $\mm_n(\cc)$ have the property that $E\mc{A}E$ is an algebra for all idempotents $E\in\mm_n(\cc)$? }

-Since for every orthogonal projection $P$ one may decompose $\mc{A}$ as an algebra of block $2\times 2$ matrices with respect to the orthogonal decomposition $\cc^n=\ran(P)\oplus\ker(P)$, this question may be restated as follows: \textit{Which unital subalgebras $\mc{A}$ of $\mm_n(\cc)$ have the property that with respect to every orthogonal direct sum decomposition $\cc^n=\ran(P)\oplus\ker(P)$, the compression of $\mc{A}$ to the $(1,1)$-corner is an algebra of linear maps acting on $\ran(P)$?} This condition will be known as the \textit{projection compression property}.
-If $\mc{A}$ is a subalgebra of $\mm_n(\cc)$ for which this property holds, we say that $\mc{A}$ is \textit{projection compressible.}
+Since for every idempotent $E$ one may decompose $\mc{A}$ as an algebra of block $2\times 2$ matrices with respect to the (potentially non-orthogonal) direct sum decomposition $\cc^n=\ran(E)\dotplus\ker(E)$, this question may be restated as follows: \textit{Which unital subalgebras $\mc{A}$ of $\mm_n(\cc)$ have the property that with respect to every direct sum decomposition $\cc^n=\ran(E)\dotplus\ker(E)$, the compression of $\mc{A}$ to the $(1,1)$-corner is an algebra of linear maps acting on $\ran(E)$?} This condition will be known as the \textit{idempotent compression property}.
+If $\mc{A}$ is a subalgebra of $\mm_n(\cc)$ for which this property holds, we say that $\mc{A}$ is \textit{idempotent compressible.}

-Of course, one's attention need not be restricted to just the \textit{orthogonal} direct sum decompositions of $\cc^n$.
-If $\mc{A}$ is a subalgebra of $\mm_n(\cc)$ such that $E\mc{A}E$ is an algebra for all idempotents $E\in\mm_n(\cc)$, we shall say that $\mc{A}$ exhibits the \textit{idempotent compression property} or that $\mc{A}$ is \textit{idempotent compressible.} As in the case of projections, the idempotent compression property can be stated in terms of the compressions of an algebra to the $(1,1)$-corner with respect to each (potentially non-orthogonal) decomposition $\cc^n=\ran(E)\dotplus\ker(E)$.
-It is clear that any algebra possessing the idempotent compression property must also be projection compressible.
+An interesting variant on the above problem arises when considering only the \textit{orthogonal} direct sum decompositions of $\cc^n$.
+If $\mc{A}$ is a subalgebra of $\mm_n(\cc)$ such that $P\mc{A}P$ is an algebra for all orthogonal projections $P\in\mm_n(\cc)$, we shall say that $\mc{A}$ exhibits the \textit{projection compression property} or that $\mc{A}$ is \textit{projection compressible.} It is clear that any algebra possessing the idempotent compression property must also be projection compressible.

 If $E\in\mm_n(\cc)$ is an idempotent, then the corner $E\mc{A}E$ is always a linear space.
 This means that $E\mc{A}E$ is an algebra if and only if it is multiplicatively closed.
 It is easy to see that this holds trivially for any idempotent from the algebra $\mc{A}$ itself.
 Furthermore, dimension considerations imply that this is also true for any idempotent of rank $1$.
 It follows that any subalgebra of $\mm_2(\cc)$ is trivially idempotent compressible, and hence projection compressible as well.
 Our study will therefore only concern subalgebras of $\mm_n(\cc)$ for integers $n\geq 3$.